guptarajesh/Laravel-6.2-Login-Register-Dashboard-CRUD-Operations/README.md

 ###  Donate & Contributing:

-Lets build it together I will be glad if you consider contribute to the Laravel Booking project!
+Lets build it together I will be glad if you consider contribute to the Laravel 6.0 CRUD based Admin Dashboard project!
 Please feel free to make any pull requests, or e-mail me a feature request you would like to see in the future to, <b>Rajesh Gupta</b> at gupta.software@gmail.com <br>

 Please donate for my site hosting and domain expences at <b>Paypal</b>- gupta.software@gmail.com     <br>